Skip to main content

 Individual Therapy Approach

 Taking a page out of psychiatry, a deep focus on individual care helps self-development to address mental health and substance abuse disorders.
-A non-confrontational and collaborative approach toward a patient is being promoted by integrated care to confront dual diagnosis issues better.
+A non-confrontational and collaborative approach toward a patient is promoted by integrated care to confront dual diagnosis issues better.

 Residential Treatment Strategies